will-rigney/.dots/.config/nvim/README.md

 ### todo list

+- [ ] make the telescope builtin keybinds more obvious for which-key
 - [ ] pin working versions of all plugins
 - [ ] editor_config support
 - [ ] telescope.builtin open man page in terminal buffer